 And so it was that an experienced wreath-maker gathered six retarded teenagers around himself one Saturday morning in October of 1957 . . . and off they went into the woods to gather pine cones they would "snow-tip" with white paint on following weekends...cones that would decorate wreaths soon to be made.
 In November, other Special Ed students responded to an invitation from Wilbert Taylor, Principal of Adams School, to engage in this moneymaking enterprise.
 Soon the group was off to the woods once again...this time to gather evergreen boughs.
 By the end of the holiday season, numerous households in Manitowoc County were decorated with "the best wreaths in town" and producers proudly went Christmas shopping with $12.50 earned cash in their pockets.
 Their "boss" as they liked to call him, i.e., Bjorn (Bj) Halvorsen, was indeed very proud of their accomplishments.
 An inroad to earned respect and "full citizenship" had been made.

 To this day, the wreath serves to symbolize the on-going philosophy and mission of Holiday House of Manitowoc County, Incorporated.
 As stated in 1957 vernacular, the purpose of Holiday House was to provide an opportunity for "the handicapped" to experience "self-realization, human-relationship and civic-responsibility."
 Holiday House finds itself continuously striving to provide an array of opportunities for individuals with disabilities of all ages...as well as for other persons who are disadvantaged by circumstance or prejudice.
 When given the opportunity, Holiday House believes firmly that these individuals will become as self-reliant as potential allows and, therein, experience a full and dignified life as contributing members of society.
 There is indeed a difference between having a disability and being handicapped!
-With the help of the community-at-large Holiday House has been able to make that difference for over fifty-five years.
+With the help of the community-at-large Holiday House has been able to make that difference for sixty years.

 |Questions, problems, or comments regarding this site, contact HH Webmaster.|